Seal Indoor Concrete Floors – Local Professional Service

 Fireplace Tiles – Concrete stamping has produced decorative tiles that replicate ceramic tile, wood and natural stone.
 This has led to it becoming a replacement for many of these products for flooring, wall and countertop applications.
 In addition, concrete is used in place of decorative stone or wood around the fireplace.
 It should be noted that cement can warp when subjected to abrupt temperature changes.
 When used around a wood burning fireplace, it may be exposed to smoke, ash and soot.

 Concrete fireplace tiles need to be cleaned with pH neutral solution, and abrasive cleaners should be avoided.
 Sealing the concrete tiles around your fireplace will prevent staining and make them easier to clean.
 Our concrete and fireplace sealing pros can come out and clean your concrete tiles before applying a sealant.
-SPECIAL NOTE: WE DO NOT CLEAN FIREPLACES OR CHIMNEYS, SORRY FOR THE INCONVENIENCE.

-Schedule a Concrete Floor Sealing Service Today!
+Schedule A Concrete Floor Sealing Service Today!

 Clean and seal concrete flooring to protect against staining and prevent water damage.
 A proper cement or concrete sealant application will make cleaning easier and enhance the appearance of your concrete.
 Call Texas Stone Sealers today for a professional consultation with no obligation.
 We can be reached at (888) 726-4655.
 Our local concrete floor sealing and cleaning team is ready to talk to you about taking the next step.